KennethLloyd/english-tutor/README.md

 2. Open `/server/config` directory then edit `config.json` for your local environment

-3. Go back to the root folder then setup the database by running:
+3. Go back to the root folder then setup the database and template by running:

 ```sh
 $ npm run db-migrate